plone/ansible-playbook/docs/custom_playbook.rst

 Customizing the deployment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are three major strategies for customization: branching, a local configuration file and Ansible inventory variables.
+There are three major strategies for customization: forking, a local configuration file and Ansible inventory variables.

-**If you are working on your own branch**, it's yours.
+**If you are working on your own fork**, it's yours.
 You may set variables inside the playbook.

 **If you cloned or downloaded the master distribution**, you will probably want to avoid changing the files from the distribution.
 That would make it hard to update.
 Instead, create a new file ``local-configure.yml`` and put your custom option specifications in it.
 This file will not be overridden when you pull an update from the master.